NeRF-Pose: A First-Reconstruct-Then-Regress Approach for Weakly-supervised 6D Object Pose Estimation: Related Work

 Furthermore, CosyPose~\cite{labbe2020cosypose} and Self6D~\cite{wang2020self6d} use a similar pose parameterization which allows for direct pose prediction.
 They predict the pose by estimating the 2D center location of the object and its distance to camera center.
 Combined with the intrinsic parameters of the camera, it gives the estimate of the translation component of the 6D pose.
 Allocentric rotation parameterization is used for simpler rotation prediction.
 Self6D is first trained on synthetic data and then fine-tuned on real data without pose annotations in a self-supervised manner.
 AAE~\cite{sundermeyer2018implicit}, leverages manifold learning to retrieve a descriptor of a given object patch from a pre-computed database consisting of descriptors of the same object under various rotation.
 The translation is estimated based on the object scale in the image.
 MHP~\cite{manhardt2019explaining} predicts multiple pose hypothesis to estimate the pose of symmetric or occluded objects.
 GDR-Net\cite{wang2021gdr} and SO-Pose\cite{di2021so} use the combination of dense correspondences and direct pose estimation by first predicting the dense correspondences and then performing the learning-based pose prediction, which they name \textit{patch-pnp}.
 And, SO-Pose introduces self-occlusion information to make the correspondences more stable.

 Methods above are all fully supervised with the accurate pose labels and object CAD models available.
 The following two methods relax the constraints and could be trained without object CAD models.
 LieNet~\cite{do2019Lienet} directly regresses the pose with the Mask-RCNN~\cite{he2017mask} as backbone network.
 With known object pose labels and camera intrinsics, Cai et al.~\cite{ianreid2020reconstruct} supervise the coordinate prediction network with the multi-view consistency, minimizing re-projection error across different views.
 Limited by the accuracy of the coordinate prediction network, the reprojection error is insufficient to guide reliable correspondence learning.
 LatentFusion\cite{park2020latentfusion} trains the implicit neural object representation, which, at reference, takes the multi-view RGBD images of well-calibrated unseen objects as input and reconstructs the object model.
 Then, the render-refine network is used to estimate the object pose from RGBD input iteratively.
+Bundle-SDF~\cite{wen2023bundlesdf} performs 6D tracking and reconstructs an object without assuming a CAD model from a video.
+WeLSA~\cite{welsa6d} generates pose labels for weakly labeled data by training on very few labeled data using shape alignment and feature alignment.
+Although WeLSA works with very few labeled data, they employ depth maps for training the pipeline and estimating pose labels for weakly labeled data.

 Concerning weakly supervised methods, there are few works related to ours.
 On the basis of NeRF\cite{mildenhall2020nerf}, i-NeRF~\cite{yen2020inerf} presents a differentiable camera pose refinement method, which treats the camera pose as network parameters and iteratively updates the pose by minimizing the discrepancy between the input images and the rendered outputs in particular views.
 However, because of the high computational burden, it takes about half a minute to process one image and is very sensitive to the pose initialization.
 BARF~\cite{lin2021barf} and NeRF--\cite{wang2021nerf} introduce the methods to estimate camera poses and train NeRF concurrently.
 It inspires us to optimize the object pose, while simultaneously reconstructing the object with known relative poses.